Wednesday, 30 November 2016

 Thursday, 17 November 2016

 Lone Wolf and Cub: Sword of Vengeance introduces us to Ogami Itto, a man with an unwavering conviction that he is correct.
 Wronged by a ninja clan looking to muscle in on his cushy position within a terrifying regime, Itto abandons the Samurai code to wander the land with his infant son as an assassin-for-hire.
-As with Kazuo Koike and Goseki Kajima's original manga, Sword of Vengeance takes a unique tact with its hero.
+As with Kazuo Koike and Goseki Kajima's wonderful original manga, Sword of Vengeance takes a unique tact with its hero.
 Itto is portrayed in inhuman terms, demonstrating no flaws or failings.
 His sense of self is airtight, completely unpolluted by the thoughts and feelings of those around him.
 He doesn't have conversations with people, even those he loves, instead he makes statements and issues diktats.

 This assuredness leaks out of Itto and into the film itself, most crucially in how director Kenji Misumi uses sound to signal shifts in temporal space.
 The film is structured as a series of instances that demonstrate a typical mission for the duo.
 Along the way, Itto's mind wanders and replays the events that set him down this path.
 When we share Itto's headspace, the character's certainty is expressed in how little diegetic sound registers on the film's audio mix.
 Although rain lashes down incessantly, Itto's memories are focused entirely on his words and those of his foes.
 Everything else is extraneous detail and is therefore deleted.